tcfev/task-force-nika/README.md

-## Coordinates IT, Internet accessibility, and (digital) democracy efforts targetting Iran (and other authoritarian regimes)
+## Coordinates IT, Internet accessibility, and (digital) democracy efforts targeting Iran (and other authoritarian regimes)

 ### Introduce Yourself, Your Project, Organization & Join Us